Britney Drake, Artistic Director/Owner

 Is competing expensive?
 There are additional classes required if you are on the competition team, fees for the competition itself, cost for costumes and travel cost when necessary.

 Do you allow your students to level down in competitions to give them a winning advantage?
 We do not allow our students to level down.
 BSODS teams will follow each competition's rule-guidelines exactly as they are written.
 Generally the rules state you must take 3 hours or less of dance classes per week to fall into the lower/beginner/performance category.
 When the focus of competition is only on winning, it overshadows what dance (and life) should truly be about.
 This is more important than adding another trophy to our window!
 Competitive dance is really about competing with yourself.
 Did you perform to the best of your abilities?
 Did you improve from your last performance?
 Did you learn something?
 Most importantly, did you love performing and did you have fun?
 That's the real measure of the quality of your performance.
-Honestly competitons are often judged unfairly by people who know very little about particular types of dances.
-That's why it's important to take competition scores with a grain of a salt.
+Honestly competitons are often judged unfairly by people who know very little about particular types of dancing.
+That's why it's important to take competition scores with a grain of salt.
 We look at competition as a great team building experience, an opportunity to show your skills on stage and as a way to have fun for those who love to perform.

 Is there a lot of drama in competing?
 Our competitive students are very dedicated and are ,of course, disappointed when they feel they didn't dance their best.
 If you've been watching "Dance Moms" on TV, don't expect to see that behavior at BSODS by either our staff or our parents!
 We are blessed to have supportive and team oriented parents and at BSODS we would not expect anything less.